RunDevelopment/RunDevelopment.github.io/posts/2024-09-20 fast unorm/article.md

 -   This tool is limited to a maximum of 32 bits in either direction.
 (All constants were precomputed.)

 -   The generated C code may not be standard conforming, due to the lack of a standardized 128-bit integer type.
 If the code uses the `uint128_t` type, replace it with the appropriate 128-bit integer type for your compiler.

-    There are no such limitations for the generated Rust code.
+See [this Stack Overflow answer](https://stackoverflow.com/a/54815033/7595472) for more details.

 </div>